melissa-flores/Personal-Webpage/README.md

 # mflores.github.io
 This is a work in progress.
+Unfortunately, it is not compatible with mobile.